oracle-livelabs/database-maa/recovery-service/metrics-alarms/metrics-alarms.md

 5. You will receive an email confirming the subscription.

-6. If you would like to see the notification click Confirm subscription in the email
+6. If you would like to see the notification from optional Task 3 & 4 click Confirm subscription in the email

 ## Task 3:  (Optional) Trigger the alarm